self-model/confidenceInAbsenceSize/README.md

 These files can be downloaded into their right places by running [`downloadFromOSF.R`](https://github.com/self-model/confidenceInAbsenceSize/blob/main/analysis/downloadFromOSF.R) from the analysis subdirectory.

 ## Analysis Scripts
-A fully reproducible data-to-results-section code (in R and Rmarkdown), is available in the ['analysis'](https://github.com/self-model/confidenceInAbsenceSize/blob/main/analysis/results.Rmd) subdirectory.
+A fully reproducible data-to-results-section code, (in R and Rmarkdown), is available in the analysis subdirectory.
+The directory also includes all pre-registered hypotheses from the two experiments.

 ## Experiment demos